wise-agents/wise-agents/CONTRIBUTING.md

 ## Community
-For more information on how to get involved with WildFly Elytron, check out our [community](https://wildfly-security.github.io/wildfly-elytron/community/) page.
+For more information on how to get involved with Wise Agents, check out our [community](https://wise-agents.github.io/community/) page.